Sonata-Princeton/SONATA-DEV/sonata/tutorial/Part-1/README.md

 ```

 #### Configuring the Match-Action Pipeline
-Use the following guidelines to update the P4 code in `part4.p4` file for this query.
+Use the following guidelines to update the P4 code in `plan4.p4` file for this query.
 Compared
-to `part3.p4`, the only change required is:
+to `plan3.p4`, the only change required is:
 * Update the ingress pipeline such that only packets with `meta.count==Th` are cloned.

 #### Testing the Configured Pipeline
-Follow the same steps as described for part 1 for testing the configured match-action pipeline.
+Follow the same steps as described for plan 1 for testing the configured match-action pipeline.
 The only difference is that now `receive.py` will take `4` as the argument and
 the output file's name will be `receiver_4.log`.
 Report the number of tuples (lines) in this
 log file.